Developing a community of visionary, innovative, and influential directors in physical therapy educational programs to advance the health of society.

-The APTA Fellowship in Education Leadership, formerly called the Education Leadership Institute (ELI) Fellowship, provides you with the skills and resources you need to be an innovative and influential leader.
+The APTA Fellowship in Higher Education, provides you with the skills and resources you need to be an innovative and influential leader.

 The award-winning fellowship is accredited by the American Board of Physical Therapy Residency and Fellowship Education.

 The APTA Fellowship in Higher Education is currently accepting applications through March 15, 2022 for the 2022 – 2023 cohort.

 - A current APTA member who is licensed/registered/certified or licensure-eligible in the United States.

 - An aspiring or current leader in a physical therapist, physical therapist assistant, or residency/fellowship education program.